joanbm/nvidia-470xx-linux-mainline/README.md

 * `./install`: Download the driver, apply the patches, and launch the installer.
 * `./buildtest [kernel_release]`: Download the driver, apply the patches, and build the kernel driver for the given release.
 For development.
+* `./download`: Download the driver from the NVIDIA website.
-* `./download_and_patch`: Download the driver, apply the patches, and nothing else.
+* `./extract_and_patch`: Extract the driver and apply the patches, and nothing else.
 For development.

 # Kernel parameters